NaoWasTaken/Terminal-Password-Manager/README.md

 NOTES:

-Do not attempt to run pass_generator.exe or stored_passwords.exe before running PassManager.exe at least once, THEY WILL CRASH
+Do not attempt to run pass_generator.exe or stored_passwords.exe before running PassManager.exe at least once.
+THEY WILL CRASH

+If you are launching the exe, make sure to add "\Applications" to the file path, Windows will not do this automatically, and "\Source Code" if you are launching from the .py's